jasonnug/simple-web-framework/ReadMe.md

 ## Installation ##

 Copy the entire directory into your working web directory of your choosing.
-There are a few settins you will need to change if you are working in either the root directory or a sub directory of your website.
+There are a few settings you will need to change if you are working in either the root directory or a sub directory of your website.
 For example if you want the website located at your root, mywebsite.com versus a sub directory such as mywebsite.com/webframework.
 In the latter example your "working directory" is "/webframework" otherwise it's just "".

 In the .htaccess file change the rewrite rule line: